 Carlos Pozo, originally from Cuba, served a three-year term in the US Army before he joined the Charlotte-Mecklenburg Police Department.
 Carlos worked as a K-9 patrol officer and a member of the Highway Interdiction and Traffic Safety Unit (HITS) responsible for traffic enforcement and for investigating traffic fatalities.
 He is certified in Traffic Crash Investigation and Reconstruction, Basic and Advanced.
 Carlos is Instructor Trainer certified in DDC-4, DDC-Alive at 25, Attitudinal Dynamics of Driving, Van Driver, and Workzone Flagger courses of the National Safety Council.
 He holds the A.A.S. in Criminal Justice – Central Piedmont Community College and the B.S.- Criminal Justice degree from Western Carolina University.
 Carlos teaches classes for SHCNC in both English and Spanish.

-Jacob Scott has twenty years of hands-on experience as a driver’s education instructor after his career with the Federal government.
+Jacob Scott has twenty-three years of hands-on experience as a driver’s education instructor during his career with the Federal government.
 His passion for saving lives by reducing motor vehicle crashes has led him to contribute to a variety of driver education books, manuals, and seminars.
 Jacob assisted in the development of the Safety and Health Council of North Carolina’s “Alive at 25 Parent Program”.
 He is Instructor Trainer certified in the 4-Hour, Alive at 25, and 8-Hour Attitudinal Dynamics of Driving courses of the National Safety Council.
 Jacob is a graduate of the AAA Driver Trainer Academy and attended the University of Maryland.